nisarifdahh/nisarifdahh.github.io/index.md

 Indonesian currently living in Fukuoka, Japan as 2nd year master student.
 Working hard on my first ever research about wireless sensor.
 In the mean time I love driving and explore private hot spring/onsen in Japan.
 Yoroshiku!
+I intend to make this page as informal as possible while documenting my academic pursuits, professional endeavors, and any interests of mine that I believe others would find interesting.